tsatria03/CookyCraze/docks/readme.txt

 You can purchase additional slots of either type, and toggle individual auto slots on or off to fine-tune how much of your production is automated versus manual.
 Both submenus are locked behind a rank requirement, defaulting to rank 60.
 The slot manager menu itself is always accessible so you can see what is coming, but you cannot enter either submenu until you reach the required rank.

+Combos.
+Unlocked at rank 70.
+Advanced.
+Demands consistent timing, significant progression in manual upgrades, and understanding of multiplier stacking to use effectively.
+Build a combo by pressing the bake button multiple times in quick succession.
+The combo does not activate immediately — you must reach a minimum number of consecutive presses within the time window before it kicks in.
+Once activated, a sound plays and a message announces that the combo has started.
+From that point, each press within the window increments your combo count and applies a multiplier to your manual cookie output.
+Reaching a combo tier plays a sound and announces the new multiplier.
+Missing the window at any point breaks your combo, plays a break sound, and resets everything back to zero.

+The combo multiplier applies to both your base manual cookies and your manual slots, so higher slot counts make each combo tier even more rewarding.

+All combo settings are fully configurable in combos.table, including the activation threshold, time window range, tier thresholds, multipliers, sounds, and messages.
+The combo system can also be disabled entirely from that file.

 Baker info.
 View a live snapshot of your current baker state.
 Press the Baker Info button in the main game interface to open it directly.